Updating Shoreline Rates of Change in Maryland

-Since the early 1900s, the Maryland Geological Survey (MGS) has been involved in monitoring, mapping, and quantifying shoreline change along tidal bodies of water in the State – namely, the Chesapeake Bay and its major tributaries, the Atlantic Ocean, and the coastal bays separating the Atlantic coast barrier islands from the mainland.
+Since the early 1900s, the Maryland Geological Survey (MGS) has monitored, mapped, and quantified shoreline change along tidal bodies of water in the State – namely, the Chesapeake Bay and its major tributaries, the Atlantic Ocean, and the coastal bays separating the Atlantic coast barrier islands from the mainland.

-During the 1990s, MGS, in partnership with Maryland’s Coastal Management Program (CMP) completed the following tasks:
+During the 1990s and early 2000s, MGS, in partnership with Maryland’s Coastal Management Program (CMP) completed the following tasks:

 - digitized a series of mapped historical shorelines;